Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties

 \subsubsection{The holonomy map}

 The $\PSL(2, \C)$-{\sf character variety} of $S$ is the space of the equivalence classes homomorphisms

 where the quotient is the GIT-quotient (see \cite{Newstead(06)} for example).
-For the holonomy representations of $\CP^1$-structures on $S$, the quotient is exactly by the conjugation by $\PSL(2, \C)$.
+For the holonomy representations of $\CP^1$-structures on $S$, the quotient is exactly given by the conjugation by $\PSL(2, \C)$.
 Then, the character variety has exactly two connected components, distinguished by the lifting property to $\SL(2, \C)$; see \cite{Goldman-88t}.
 Let $\rchi$ be the component consisting of representations which lift to $\pi_1(S) \to \SL(2, \C)$, and let $\PP$ be the space of marked $\CP^1$-structures on $S$.
 Then the {\sf holonomy map} takes each $\CP^1$-structure to its holonomy representation.
 Then $\Hol$ is a locally biholomorphic map, but not a covering map onto its image (\cite{Hejhal-75, Hubbard-81, Earle-81}).
-By Gallo, Kapovich, and Marden (\cite{Gallo-Kapovich-Marden}), $\rho \in \Im \Hol$ if $\rho$ is non-elementary and $\rho$ has a lift to $\pi_1(S) \to \SL(2,\C)$.
-In particular, $\Hol$ is almost onto one of the two connected components.
+By Gallo, Kapovich, and Marden (\cite{Gallo-Kapovich-Marden}), $\rho \in \Im \Hol$ if and only if $\rho$ is non-elementary and $\rho$ has a lift to $\pi_1(S) \to \SL(2,\C)$.
+In particular, $\Hol$ is almost onto $\rchi$.